status-im/nim-chronos/docs/src/tutorials/http_client/chapter6.md

 {{#shiftinclude auto:../../../examples/http_client/chapter6/src/uptimemon.nim:pass_semaphore}}
 ```

-Then we pass the semaphore to `check` for each URI.
+Then we pass the semaphore to `check` for each URI using `mapIt`.
+We also add a `try..except CancelledError` block around `allFutures` to ensure that if the program is stopped (e.g. by pressing Ctrl+C), all pending requests are cancelled and cleaned up properly.
+Note that in this case, we `break` the loop to finish the execution gracefully.

 ```nim
 {{#shiftinclude auto:../../../examples/http_client/chapter6/src/uptimemon.nim:sleep}}